Latest News

 Scientists find 64,000 sq. miles of coral reef that can survive climate crisis

 Darling stated at a press briefing that only 28% of reefs are currently protected or conserved.
-The opportunity and urgency is therefore clear, especially as we prepare for a super El Nino.
+The opportunity and urgency is obvious, particularly as we prepare for a super El Nino.

-Stacy Jupiter is the co-author of the report and the executive director of WCS Global Marine Program.
-She said that the data could provide governments with the information they need to make decisions about where funds should be spent and how best to give more resilient coral reefs a chance at survival.
+Stacy Jupiter, executive director and co-author of the WCS Global Marine Program said that the data would give governments the necessary information to determine where funds should be allocated and which reefs have the greatest chance of survival.

 She said that in certain cases where reefs fall below certain benchmarks of ecosystem function, we might need to triage and leave these places.
-(Reporting and editing by David Stanway.
+(Reporting and editing by Lincoln Feast; Reporting by David Stanway)

 (source: Reuters)